tandica/rhcsa/18-troubleshooting-skills/notes.md

 - Type **c** to enter a full GRUB command prompt
 - After entering boot options, use **crtl + x** to start the kernel with these options
   - These changes are not persistent
-  - If you want persistent changes, modify */etc/default/grub* config file and write the changes with `grub2-mkconfig > /boot/grub2/grub.cfg`
+  - If you want persistent changes, modify */etc/default/grub* config file and write the changes with `grub2-mkconfig -o /boot/grub2/grub.cfg`

 **rd.break**
 - stops the boot procedure in the intramfs stage